Methicillin-resistant Staphylococcus aureus: Endocarditis and bacteremia

 Evaluation for the replacement of a prosthetic valve is considered.
 Appropriate antibiotic therapy may be administered for up to six weeks.
 Four to six weeks of antibiotic treatment is often recommended, and is dependent upon the extent of MRSA infection.

 Respiratory infections

 CA-MRSA in hospitalized patients pneumonia treatment begins before culture results.
-After the susceptibility to antibiotics is performed, the infection may be treated with vancomycin or linezolid for up to 21 days.
+After antibiotic susceptibility is performed, the infection may be treated with vancomycin or linezolid for up to 21 days.
 If the pneumonia is complicated by the accumulation of pus in the pleural cavity surrounding the lungs, drainage may be done along with antibiotic therapy.
 People with cystic fibrosis may develop respiratory complications related to MRSA infection.
 The incidence of MRSA in those with cystic fibrosis increased from 2000 to 2015 by five times.
 Most of these infections were HA-MRSA.
 MRSA accounts for 26% of lung infections in those with cystic fibrosis.

 There is insufficient evidence to support the use of topical or systemic antibiotics for nasal or extra-nasal MRSA infection.